History

 and the water was pumped out from below.
 The wall of the

-iron caisson was finally some 20 feet above mean high water.
+iron caisson was finally some 20 feet above mean high

 It became necessary then only to increase the length of

-the air shaft at the same rate at which the men dug into the
+the air shaft at the same rate at which the men dug into

-with concrete to drive the wooden caisson to the required 33
+periodically with concrete to drive the wooden caisson

-feet into the bottom of the bay.
+to the required 33 feet into the bottom of the bay.

 Eight men worked eight hour shifts around the clock

 removing about two inches of bottom an hour.
-On August 18,
+On August

-1855, the required depth had been reached, just one month
+18, 1855, the required depth had been reached, just one

-after digging and concreting had begun.
+month after digging and concreting had begun.

 While the digging and sinking operation was going on,

-another group was busily engaged in the dumping of some 6,000
+another group was busily engaged in the dumping of some

-ice floe and shipping.
+protect it from ice floe and shipping.

 The iron caisson was then flattened, the air shaft

-filled in, and a quaint, picturesque three-story gabled house
+filled in, and a quaint, picturesque three-story gabled

-built upon it.
-The lighthouse cost $125,000 to build.
-It is
+house built upon it.
+The lighthouse cost $125,000 to

-as "GP Fl (2) 20 sec.
+current nautical charts as "GP Fl (2) 20 sec.
 50 ft.
-12 m Horn," which indicated to
+12

-mariners that the light is a group flashing light (2), every
+m Horn," which indicated to mariners that the light is a

-20 seconds on a 59 foot tower, visible 12 nautical miles at
+tower, visible 12 nautical miles at sea and that the

-sea and that the station is equipped with a fog horn.
+station is equipped with a fog horn.

 |